 This course provides a hands-on opportunity to complete all of the rough framing work in a residential structure.
 Students will use leveling instruments to install sill plates.
 Students will then construct the floor and wall frames out of engineered framing lumber and nominal framing lumber.
 The truss-setting procedure will be covered in the course, along with all of the applicable safety guidelines.
 Students will install exterior doors and windows, coffered ceilings, vinyl siding, soffit and fascia.
-Mortarless brick installation will also be introduced in this course.
 Time permitting, students will install all drywall sheet-goods on the interior of the structure.
 All students will also be involved in foreman development training.
 Fifteen credit hours